Aminson History, Family Crest & Coats of Arms

-Normans that came to England following their Conquest of England in 1066.
+The Aminson family has descended through the lines of the ancient Normans that came to England following their Conquest of England in 1066.
 The Aminson name reveals that an early member was a good friend or beloved one.
 The name was originally derived from the Old French given name or nickname Amis or Ami, which means friend.
+Alternatively the name could have been derived from the "descendant of Amos (burden-bearer.)"

 Early Origins of the Aminson family